FOCUS CHECK-IN AND “M.E.A.’s”

 As we move forward with Damn Early Days, we can take our SUMMITs and break them down into MEAs.

-With that, I got two questions for you--
+With that, I got a little challenge and two questions for you--

 How can you transform your SUMMIT (a place you want to get to) into a super simple Minimal Enjoyable Action (an action you can do every single day)?

 Example – my SUMMIT is to write consistently for Damn Early Days (with a numeric goal of 500 words per day).
 I'll break this down into an MEA of opening my writing app and writing a single sentence.
 If I accomplish this every day, it will be successful as I have strengthened my habit of writing (even if it was just a sentence).
 Truth be told, once I sit down and write a single sentence, I'll almost always write more.